A Vector Monotonicity Assumption for Multiple Instruments: Introduction

-The estimator proposed in this paper can be seen as an alternative to two-stage-least-squares (2SLS), which has been the typical method to make use of multiple instruments in applied work.
-2SLS is known to identify a convex combination of local average treatment effects under the standard LATE assumptions provided that the first stage recovers the propensity score function, but this implication does not hold generally under VM or PM.
-MTW derive additional testable conditions which are sufficient for the 2SLS estimand to deliver a convex combination of treatment effects under PM, though the number of conditions to be verified generally grows combinatorially with the number of instruments.
-In the Supplemental Material,\footnote{Supplemental Material is available here: \url{http://www.columbia.edu/~ltg2111/resources/vm_externalappendix.pdf}.} I consider two special cases in which \textit{linear} 2SLS will uncover averages of causal effects under VM with binary instruments.
-A sufficient condition for one of the special cases -- that the instruments are independent -- is straightforward to test empirically.
-The other special case assumes that each unit is responsive to the value of one instrument only, and is quite restrictive.
-My main identification result eliminates the need to rely on such additional assumptions.
+The estimator I propose in this paper can thus be seen as an alternative to the method of MTW2, but also to 2SLS, which is the most popular method to make use of multiple instruments in applied work.
+MTW derive additional testable conditions which are sufficient for the 2SLS estimand to deliver positive weights under PM, but the number of conditions to be verified grows combinatorially with the number of instruments.
+Targeting a particular treatment effect parameter that is identified under VM avoids the need for such tests.
+My estimator couples this advantage with the computational ease of a simple ``2SLS-like'' estimator.